ENCYCLOPEDIC ENTRY

 Morgan Stanley

-Passes are good places to build settlements or defensive outposts because they are usually the only flat land in a mountainous area.
-This vantage point also makes a pass an easier location to defend against threats or enemies.
+Passes are good places to build settlements or outposts because they are usually the only flat land in a mountainous area.
+This point also makes a pass an easier location to defend against threats or enemies.

 Fast Fact